jawah/niquests/docs/user/quickstart.rst

 You often want to send some sort of data in the URL's query string.
 If you were constructing the URL by hand, this data would be given as key/value pairs in the URL after a question mark, e.g. ``httpbin.org/get?key=val``.
-Requests allows you to provide these arguments as a dictionary of strings, using the ``params`` keyword argument.
+Niquests allows you to provide these arguments as a dictionary of strings, using the ``params`` keyword argument.
 As an example, if you wanted to pass ``key1=value1`` and ``key2=value2`` to ``httpbin.org/get``, you would use the following code::